JenniferFariasRodrigues/my-600lb-escape/README.md

 # Access the project in Eclipse IDE
 On the IDE, choose the option "Import projects".
 Under "General," select "Existing Projects into Workspace" and choose the "my-600lb-escape" folder.

-# Run the project
-Select the "my-600lb-escape" project in the IDE.
-Click on "Run" in the Window.
-Run the Project

 SnapShot (React Project)
 The SnapShot project is a React-based frontend application that complements the My 600lb Escape game by offering additional features: